BioKIC/symbiota-docs/content/user/research/_index.en.md

 ---

 {{< notice info >}}
-  This page contains examples of how Symbiota-mediated data have been used for research and, where applicable, includes links to related documentation.
+  This page contains user-contributed content related to research uses of Symbiota-mediated data.
 If you would like to contribute an example, please contact [help@symbiota.org](mailto:help@symbiota.org).
 {{</ notice >}}

 {{< notice note >}}